schnatterer/dsdl/README.md

 ## Node.js

 You can also run it with your own node js instance.
+This also allows for running on platforms that are not supplied with prebuilt binaries, like arm/arm64.
+For example on android, you can run pstd via [termux](https://termux.com/).

 ```bash
 yarn install